rowcased/rowcased.github.io/alternate_page.md

 #### My involvement

 At first I only solved kata in Python just to learn to code, next I learned C and translated kata into that language, then I studied additional languages, and finally I created some original kata.
-As my honor advanced, I gradually evolved into an ad hoc site moderator, participating in the maintainance of kata, ranking beta submissions, and guiding members new to the community.
+As my honor advanced, I gradually evolved into an ad hoc site moderator, providing maintainance to kata, ranking beta submissions, and guiding members new to the community.

 ### 1. Solved Kata